dduportal/rpi-utils/documentation/docker-basics.md

 * Copy-on-write is UBER cool for building and sharing images.
 But it's will destroy your I/Os when doing a lot writes : logs, tmp dirs, database storage dirs...

-* There is a solution for that : [Docker's Data volumes](https://docs.docker.com/userguide/dockervolumes/).
+* There is a solution for that : [Docker's volumes](https://docs.docker.com/userguide/dockervolumes/).
 Tell Docker which path of your container are going to be "data volumes" :
   - At image level : with the ```VOLUME``` instruction in the Dockerfile :

      ```